Inductees

 Categories: Class of 2017

-• He posted a .842 winning percentage at Shelbyville High School with an overall record of 686-129
+• Posted a .842 winning percentage at Shelbyville High School with an overall record of 686-129

-• Insell holds Tennessee State records for consecutive wins with 110 and consecutive State Championships with four
+• Holds Tennessee State records for consecutive wins with 110 and consecutive State Championships with four

-• In 2002, he was selected by USA Basketball as head coach of the South Region in Youth Development Festival
+• Selected by USA Basketball as head coach of the South Region in Youth Development Festival (2002)

-• Insell and his 1990 team were the first high school team honored by the Tennessee Sports Hall of Fame as Team of the Year
+• First high school team to be honored by the Tennessee Sports Hall of Fame as Team of the Year (1990)

-• Insell was named the 1992 WBCA National High School Coach of the Year
+• WBCA National High School Coach of the Year (1992)

 Rick Insell

-Insell has over 40 years’ experience coaching women’s basketball •...
+Insell has over 40 years of experience coaching women’s basketball...

 A black and white photo of a woman in front of a sec logo.